jmbeach/duolingo-vocab-lists/README.md

 # Parsing other courses

-Originially, I wrote this program to parse the words in the Spanish course from [an awesome post in a Duolingo discussion](https://forum.duolingo.com/comment/41639645).
-Thank you so much [FieryCat](https://www.duolingo.com/profile/FieryCat)!
+Originially, I wrote this program to parse the words in the Spanish course from an awesome post in a Duolingo discussion (which is gone now because Duolingo sunset the forums 🥲).
+Thank you so much [FieryCat](https://www.duolingo.com/profile/FieryCat) for your inspiration from that post though!

 However, now the program parses words from the website [duome](https://duome.eu/Jared5788/progress) which has a very comprehensive list of the words for each course.
 Switched to this approach based on the [detailed blog post](https://melledijkstra.github.io/science/extracting-duolingo-vocabulary-to-quizlet) by [Melle Dijkstra](https://melledijkstra.github.io/).